ericphanson/GuessworkQuantumSideInfo.jl/numeric_experiments/README.md

 i7-6700K 4.00GHz CPU, with 16 GB of RAM, on Ubuntu-20.04 via Windows
 Subsystem for Linux, version 2), via the programming language Julia (version 1.5.1), with a 5 minute time limit.

+One can see that the MISDP problems were harder solve than the corresponding SDPs for these relatively small problem instances.
+The MISDPs have the advantage of finding extremal solutions, however, in the case *M* = *d*<sub>*B*</sub>, and may scale better to large instances.
+Additionally, the active-set upper bound performed fairly well, finding feasible points within 20 % of the optimum in all cases, with only *t*<sub>max</sub> = 20 s, and often finding near-optimal solutions.
+It was also the only method able to scale to the largest instances tested, such as two copies of the BB84 states (which involves 16 quantum states in dimension 4, and which the SDP formulation has 16! variables.).
+In general, the commercial solvers performed better than the open source solvers, with the notable exception of the active-set upper bound with MOSEK, in which 2 more problems timed out than with SCS.
+This could be due to SCS being a first-order solver which can therefore possibly scale to larger problem instances than MOSEK, which is a second-order solver.

 | Algorithm                             | Parameters                | average rel. error | average time | number solved | number timed out | number errored out |